peaclab/PACT/README.md

 # Requirements
-PACT is written in python and use __Xyce 6.12__ as the backend SPICE engine.
+PACT is written in python and uses __Xyce 6.12__ as the backend SPICE engine.
 It would be better to use Linux to run PACT.

 Required Python version: > 3.6.5

 Required Python libraries: sys, numpy, pandas, math, os, scipy, argparse, configparser.

-Above library is enough for the Users to run PACT with SuperLU solver.
+The above libraries are enough for the users to run PACT with SuperLU solver.
 For users who want to run PACT with SPICE engine.
-One need to install either __Xyce 6.12__ serial version or __Xyce 6.12__ parallel version.
+One needs to install either __Xyce 6.12__ serial version or __Xyce 6.12__ parallel version.

 Installation guideline for __Xyce 6.12__: